It is essential for all international students to obtain a student visa.

 It is advisable that a prospective student personally makes basic research on Ukraine, its traditions and lifestyle, a city where s/he is going to stay, his/her school and the course of study.
 To live and study abroad, in a different part of the world is the experience of life and an advantage in itself.
 Ukraine is a large European country with rich history and culture worthwhile to explore and understand, but for someone unprepared such a change can cause major culture shock and frustration, and lead to quitting studies.
 Hence young people travelling from West Africa to East Europe are expected to have some basic familiarity with the country of destination.

 To apply for student visa a prospective student has to obtain an original of an invitation.
-According to the Ukrainian legislation there are only two legal ways to obtain such an invitation: (i) directly from a school; or (ii) through intermediary companies (not private persons, but companies) which signed an agreement either with the Ukrainian Centre for International Education of the Ministry of Education of Ukraine or with a particular school.
+According to the Ukrainian legislation there is only one way to obtain such an invitation: through intermediary company authorized by the Ministry of Education and Science of Ukraine.
 If an agreement is signed with a school the latter must send a copy of such an agreement to the Ukrainian Centre for International Education for registration.
 The reverse side of each invitation should be filled by an inviting school stating name of an intermediary company and its certificate number.

 Please be informed that intermediary companies cannot guarantee visa under any circumstances.
 Nobody has any influence on the decision made by a consular officer.
 So if you are asked to pay for positive decision you are being fleeced.
 An intermediary company can only consult you on a selection of a school and a course of study, receive an invitation, assist with preparation of the documents necessary for application for student visa, provide other consulting services.
 Refuse to pay for positive decision on your visa application, for forge of the documents with the view to comply with the requirements (on fake documents and other grounds for refusal to issue visa read on a separate sheet), for jumping the queue, for issuance of visa in your absence (personal interview is absolutely obligatory).